Bezaleelstone/User-group-automation-on-linux-with-bashscript/Readme.md

     # Generate a random password and set it for the user
     password=$(generate_password)
     echo "$username:$password" | sudo chpasswd
+    if [ $? -eq 0 ]; then
       log "Password for $username set."
+    else
+      log "Failed to set password for $username." continue
+    fi

     # Store the password securely
     echo "$username:$password" | sudo tee -a "$password_file" > /dev/null